 PAL sessions can usually be found on your timetable, alongside your normal lectures and seminars.
 Log in to myUWE and check the timetable tab.
 In some cases, especially those within technical areas, these will be arranged by the Faculty and advertised locally.

-If you are having difficulties finding PAL on your programme, please contact us.
+If you are having difficulties finding PAL on your programme, please contact the PAL office.

 How to get the most out of PAL

-Your success on your course depends upon your own efforts and in order to get the most out of PAL.
-It is important that you:
+Your success on your course depends on your own efforts.
+In order to get the most out of PAL, it is important that you:

 We currently only have one PAL Mentoring scheme that is available for UWE Cares students.
-You should be informed of the scheme when you start University.
-If you are a UWE Cares student and haven't heard about the scheme then please do contact us.
+This 1:1 peer support comprises of six mentoring sessions across the academic year.
+You will have the opportunity to meet your dedicated peer mentor at an event before your sessions start.
+You should be informed of the scheme when you start at the University.
+If you are a UWE Cares student and have not heard about the scheme, then please do contact us.